hiaror/graph-exchange-mailbox-cleanup/README.md

 - Throttling and transient Graph errors are expected
 - Auditability and safe dry runs are mandatory

+## Why This Exists

+In large Exchange Online environments, targeted mailbox cleanup often needs to be performed across many mailboxes while ensuring accuracy, auditability, and minimal operational risk.

+This script was designed to support that scenario by combining CSV-driven targeting, safe dry-run validation, and resilient Graph API handling.

 ## Key Capabilities
 - Microsoft Graph–based message search (`from:` query)
 - Supports dry-run mode (no deletion)